 Most consumers that actively use emails have received spam.
 They are annoying, intrusive, and clog up inboxes with clutter.
 The FTC recently called for public comments on the “efficiency, costs, benefits, and regulatory impact” of the CAN-SPAM Rule.
 In an Aug.

 The Online Trust Alliance (OTA), a non-profit and Internet Society (ISOC) initiative, submitted recommendations to the Federal Trade Commission on Wednesday to modify the United States’ anti-spam law.
-“Looking ahead it is imperative we take a global view, include embracing opt-in as prescribed by CASL and GDPR, and adopt email authentication and related best practices to maximize trust and confidence in the inbox,” states Craig Spiezle,
+“Looking ahead it is imperative we take a global view, include embracing opt-in as prescribed by CASL and GDPR, and adopt email authentication and related best practices to maximize trust and confidence in the inbox,” states Craig Spiezle, the

 More public companies described “cybersecurity” as a risk in their financial disclosures in the first half of 2017 than in all of 2016, suggesting that board and C-suite fears over data breaches may be escalating.
 Organizations are realizing that any data they collect can be breached or lost, Seattle-based Online Trust Alliance Executive Director Craig Spiezle told Bloomberg BNA.